telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 * Target framework - .NET 6, .NET 7 or .NET 8
 * Hosting model - the options vary depending on the selected target framework.
-* Location from where the application will get the Telerik UI for Blazor package - remote NuGet feed or local files.
+* Location from where the application will get the Telerik UI for Blazor package - [remote NuGet feed]({%slug installation/nuget%}) or local files.
-* Telerik UI for Blazor version
+* Telerik UI for Blazor version.

 ### Step 2: Select Project Template

 This step allows you to select one of the [predefined Telerik project](#predefined-project-templates) templates.
-The available templates vary depending on the selected target framework and hosting model in step 1.
+The available templates vary depending on the selected target framework and hosting model in [Step 1](#step-1-select-initial-project-configuration).

 The Client and Server projects for .NET 6 and .NET 7 support all of the below-listed templates.
 The Hybrid projects and the .NET 8 WebApp support only the **Blank** template.